-Depreciation Expense Versus Accumulated Depreciation
+Depreciation Expense and Accumulated Depreciation

-When depreciation expenses appear on an income statement, rather than reducing cash on the balance sheet they are added to the accumulated depreciation account in order to lower the carrying value of the relevant fixed assets.
+When depreciation expenses appear on an income statement, rather than reducing cash on the balance sheet, they are added to the accumulated depreciation account.
+Doing so lowers the carrying value of the relevant fixed assets.

-Depreciation Expense Example
+Example: Depreciation Expense

 For the past decade, Sherry’s Cotton Candy Company earned an annual profit of $10,000.
-In 2015, the business purchased a $7,500 cotton candy machine expected to last for five years.
-An investor who examines the financial statements might be discouraged to see that the business made just $2,500 at the end of 2015 ($10,00 profit/$7,500 equipment expenses).
+One year, the business purchased a $7,500 cotton candy machine expected to last for five years.
+An investor who examines the cash flow might be discouraged to see that the business made just $2,500 ($10,000 profit minus $7,500 equipment expenses).

 Accounting Entries and Real Profit